 Regardless of the actual tactical experience they do have, they must be tech-savvy.
 No, they don’t have to be able to code a website from scratch.
 But if they’re asking for help logging into Facebook, their time may have passed.
 The digital marketing world will not be kind to them.

 Works well with others…

-Meaning ”Will they want to work with Gorilla or an agency like Gorilla?”
+Meaning, “Will they want to work with Gorilla or an agency like Gorilla?”
 Some internal marketing folks simply aren’t comfortable working with outside help which can make things tough.
 Sure, in a perfect world, you have an entire agency in-house: strategist, developer, writer, designer, project manager, the works.
 But, those salaries and benefits start adding up fast.
-And what might cost you in agency fees $100-$200K, quickly turns into $350K+ in employee costs.
+And what might cost you $100,000 to $200,000 in agency fees quickly turns into $350,000-plus in employee costs.
 Oh, and did I mention you have to manage it all?

 Let us help